adamLutPhi/adamLutPhi/README.md

 - Honour **Open Source**, Searching for `self-sufficiency` ,as half truths won't stisfy my thist to learn more _(in code & life)_

--  Once told me `I alwawys rebuilding the wheel`!
-Well, i am doing what i can now, to rekindle the spark of fire in me, then, in a Subsequence, It would be transferrd to *You*
+-  be told  I'm always `rebuilding the wheel`!
+Well, I am doing what i can now, to rekindle the `Spark of fire` in me, then, in a Subsequence, It would be transferred to *You*

 - Vegan & Spiritual, [Functional working bee](https://www.cambridge.org/core/journals/psychiatric-bulletin/article/the-genesis-of-artistic-creativity-aspergers-syndrome-and-the-arts-michael-fitzgerald-jessica-kingsley-2005-1395-pb-256-pp-isbn-1-84310-334-6/E7E34A4440E1D96A2D8B696669694BB6)- (_goodies_ in, _goodies_ out).
 In a search of a lost _Stability_ (even in a materialistic realm)

 - Adore _Spacing Out_ (&  the Creativity it brings:
 love how earth Smells in _the dusk_, slightly before it rains.
-Don't mind stepping into it. drifting in cozy warmness, while listening its teardrops, **frickely trickiling ** through the _windowpane_, But,when two drops meet,ah, that must be an `enticing Camelot` of the day 😊
+Don't mind stepping into it.
+Or drifting into some cozy warmness, while listening its teardrops, **trickiling down**  through the _windowpane_, But,when two drops meet,ah, that must be an `enticing Camelot` of the day 😊

 - _Syrian_, Burned my Vessesls, & Entered the **United States**, Despite disrimanatory hurdles of the few, Only have earned it,